-Almost all of the beginner’s guides to SEO on the internet are ignoring this factor.
+Almost all of the beginner’s guides to SEO on the internet ignore this factor.

-But according to my, it is the most important one.
+But according to me, it is the most important one.

 SEO is a game of Keywords.

-In an earlier part of this SEO Guide, I have talked about the user’s search queries.
+In an earlier part of this SEO Guide, I talked about the user’s search queries.

 These exact wordings of a user are called keywords.

-You must be aware of the keywords related to your topic or niche if you want to succeed in SEO.
+You must be aware of the keywords related to your topic or niche if you want to be successful in SEO.

 Different keywords have different values depending on their search volume and some other factors.